MichielDepraetere/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 the tool ln allows you to create a link to a target as follows: ´ln [target] [link name]´.

-command: ´ln /etc/passwd secrets´ , this command creates a link called secrets to /etc/passwd.
+command: `ln /etc/passwd secrets` , this command creates a link called secrets to /etc/passwd.
 So when using cat on 'secrets' the contents of /etc/passwd are printed to the terminal.

 ### ❌ SD Card